mobilecoinfoundation/mobilecoin/util/url-encoding/README.md

 A mob url represents:
 - A mobilecoin *public address* (see `mc-transaction-core` struct `PublicAddress`).
-- Optionally, *an amount* in picomob requested to be sent to this address
+- Optionally, *an amount* in picomob (u64) requested to be sent to this address
-- Optionally, *a memo* indicating the reason to send this amount
+- Optionally, *a memo* (utf-8 string) indicating the reason to send this amount

 Specification
 =============